bbauska/TUMx-DWAPNx/README.md

 visualization and data retrieval.

-So, let\'s have a look at what the data retrieval actually looks like.
+So, let&apos;s have a look at what the data retrieval actually looks like.
 This will happen in the

 JavaScript file.